JacobAgerbo/BasicUtils/Visualization/README.md

                 magic_norm = TRUE)
 ```

-The function returns a plot for comparison, called plot, then processed data and raw data.
+The function returns a plot for comparison, processed data, and raw data.

 ```
 processed_data$plot